Daler Mehndi: Politics

+Human trafficking conviction

 Mehndi and six others were accused in 2003 of cheating people of large sums of money by falsely promising to take them to America.
 In March 2018, Mehndi was sentenced to two years in prison by Patiala court in a human trafficking case.
 The singer and his brother Shamsher were charged for illegally sending people abroad as a part of their dance troupes.
 Daler was arrested after registration of the case and released on bail after a few days.
 Mehndi said he will appeal against the conviction in a higher court.

-The Patiala court dismissed his appeal in 2022 and upheld the two year imprisonment.
+The Patiala court dismissed his appeal in 2022 and upheld the two year imprisonment, but shortly thereafter his sentence was suspended by the Punjab and Haryana high court and Mehndi was granted bail in September 2022.